-This house, specifically, has called to my baser self for over a year.
+This house, specifically, called to my baser self for over a year.
 What does that have to do with writing?
 Everything.

 In the great spectrum of history and the universe, my Bachelor’s degree does not hold up to the onslaught of information, facts, figures, and theories that make up all of humanity, nature, and what we do not know.
-And that’s awesome.

 By today’s standard, if you claim something’s a name, well damn anyone who says otherwise.
 But at the turn of the 19th century, everyone was still being named for their great grandmothers and the current ruler.